In this article, you will see how you can change color when a Birthday is coming up without using a macro.

 - Customize the format when the rule is TRUE (here font color: white and background: red)

-Step 8: Change the range of application
+Step 8: Change the data range for conditional formatting

 The final step is to apply this conditional formatting to the whole column.